DataDog/datadog-cloudformation-macro/README.md

 Now you are ready to deploy the macro to your AWS account.

-**Note:** You only need to deploy the macro once for a given region in your account, and it can be used for all serverless applications deployed in that same region.
+**Note:** You only need to deploy the macro once for a given region in your account, and it can be used for all CloudFormation stacks deployed in that same region.

 ### Deploying macro resources